skalenetwork/node-cli/README.md

 - `FILEBEAT_URL` - URL to the Filebeat log server
 - `ENV_TYPE` - environment type (e.g., 'mainnet', 'testnet', 'qanet', 'devnet')

-> In `MANAGER_CONTRACTS_ALIAS_OR_ADDRESS` and `IMA_CONTRACTS_ALIAS_OR_ADDRESS` pass a recognized alias (e.g., 'Mainnet', 'Holesky', 'local') or a direct contract address.
+> In `MANAGER_CONTRACTS_ALIAS_OR_ADDRESS` and `IMA_CONTRACTS_ALIAS_OR_ADDRESS` fields, if you are using a recognized network (e.g., 'Mainnet', 'Holesky', 'local'), you can use a recognized alias (e.g., 'production', 'grants').
+You can check the list of recognized networks and aliases in [contract deployments](https://github.com/skalenetwork/skale-contracts/tree/deployments).
-> :warning: If the alias you pass is not recognized by underlying skale library, you must provide a direct contract address.
+> :warning: If you are using a custom network or a contract which isn't recognized by underlying skale library, you **MUST** provide a direct contract address.

 Optional variables: